-‘Friends’ Reunion Special Announced With Original Cast Members Is Coming In May 2020
+‘Friends’ Reunion Special With Original Cast Members Announced, Coming In May 2020

-Fans of the TV show Friends have something to look forward to in May 2020 as the cast is reuniting for a long-rumored reunion special according to The Hollywood Reporter.
-It is going to be a single episode that will launch on HBO Max, and the entire library of old seasons will also be available on the platform.
+Fans of the TV show Friends have something to look forward to in May 2020, as the cast is reuniting for a long-rumored reunion special according to The Hollywood Reporter.
+The special is said to be a single episode that will launch on HBO Max, and the entire library of previous seasons will also be available on the streaming platform.

-The special is apparently going to be unscripted and will feature all of the original cast members: Jennifer Aniston, David Schwimmer, Courteney Cox, Matthew Perry, Lisa Kudrow, and Matt LeBlanc.
+The special is purportedly unscripted and will feature all of the original cast members: Jennifer Aniston, David Schwimmer, Courteney Cox, Matthew Perry, Lisa Kudrow, and Matt LeBlanc.

-In addition to the cast, the creators of the show, David Crane and Marta Kauffman will be returning.
+In addition to the cast, the creators of the show — David Crane and Marta Kauffman — will be returning.

-Chief content officer at HBO Max, Kevin Reilly, described the vision for it.
+Chief content officer at HBO Max, Kevin Reilly, described the vision for the long-awaited reunion episode.

-“Guess you could call this the one where they all got back together — we are reuniting with David, Jennifer, Courteney, Matt, Lisa and Matthew for an HBO Max special that will be programmed alongside the entire Friends library,” he said.
+“Guess you could call this the one where they all got back together — we are reuniting with David, Jennifer, Courteney, Matt, Lisa and Matthew for an HBO Max special that will be programmed alongside the entire ‘Friends’ library.”

-The cast was apparently adamant that the special be unscripted, and they all negotiated a salary between $2.5 to $3 million each for the reunion.
-This is more than double their prior $1 million earnings per episode.
+The cast was apparently adamant that the special be unscripted, and each actor negotiated a payout of between $2.5 to $3 million to appear in the reunion.
+That sum more than doubles the cast’s prior high of $1 million earnings per episode, which they achieved in the seventh season of Friends‘ original run.

 The cast also took to their Instagram pages to share the news with identical photos, save for Matt LeBlanc, who opted to joke about it with a photo of M*A*S*H.

-The news has racked up over 3.2 million likes on just Jennifer Aniston’s page alone within the first hour, and fans are clearly excited about the news.
-However, many were initially a little confused about what the cryptic post was about.
+Jennifer Aniston’s share revealing the news of the cast reunion received over 4 million likes within a matter of hours, illustrating that fans are clearly excited about the news.
+However, many followers were seemingly a little confused about the meaning of her somewhat cryptic post.

 “WAIT I NEED TO UNDERSTAND WHATS HAPPENING HERE,” exclaimed a follower.

 “I can’t breathe!!
-What’s is happening here @jenniferaniston,” exclaimed a second social media user.
+What’s is happening here @jenniferaniston,” wrote a second Instagram user.

 “Omggggg IS THIS WHAT I THINK IT IS,” raved a fan.